jdeath/homeassistant-addons/silverbullet/README.md

-# Home assistant add-on: MeTube
+# Home assistant add-on: SilverBullet

 SilverBullet is a note-taking application optimized for people with a hacker mindset.
 We all take notes.
 There’s a million note taking applications out there.
 Literally.
 Wouldn’t it be nice to have one where your notes are more than plain text files?
 Where your notes essentially become a database that you can query; that you can build custom knowledge applications on top of?
 A hackable notebook, if you will?